hilogames/HLSpriteKit/README.md

 Follow the pattern of components in `HLSpriteKit`, and conform to the `HLGestureTarget` protocol in your custom node class.
-Through the `HLGestureTarget` interface, your node will tell its scene what `UIGestureRecognizer`s it expects, and what to do when those gesture recognizers trigger.
+Through the `HLGestureTarget` interface, your node will tell its scene what gesture recognizers it expects, and what to do when those gesture recognizers trigger.

 You can then include your node in your scene the same way you included